eigenlucy/eigenlucy.github.io/_pages/about.md

 </ul>

 <p>You can see the source code for this website <a href='https://github.com/eigenlucy/eigenlucy.github.io'>here</a>.</p> I keep myself too busy and am behind on documentation, please message me if you have any questions about my projects and I'll be glad to answer any questions :)

+If you are interested in contracting me for your hardware project, email me at lucy@sophia-labs.com.